logo

 A 4U Report example in Power BI showing the five recognition signals in action: visible KPIs, cross-chart filtering on click, drill-down navigation, and intuitive layout

-A 4U Report in action: every click filters all other visuals instantly.
+A 4U Report in action: every click cross-filters all visuals and drills deeper simultaneously.
 View live demo

 Who Benefits and How